-What Can a Handyman Do in Garfield in Garfield County, Oklahoma?
+What Can a Handyman Do Without a License in Garfield in Garfield County, Oklahoma?

 Oklahoma does not have a single statewide “general contractor” license for ordinary building/handyman work; instead, licensing is primarily trade-based (electrical, plumbing, HVAC/mechanical) plus local permits and business licensing.
 A common handyman-style limitation in Oklahoma is that you must not perform regulated electrical/plumbing/HVAC work without the proper state trade license, and many cities/counties will still require permits even for small jobs.